adambird/notificon/README.md

 Gem for tracking and managing application notifications for users.
 Just an abstraction of some common functionality.

-It currently uses MongoDB as a back end
+It currently uses MongoDB as a datastore

 ## Setup